oaoutpost0/anenc/README.md

 Written by Gon Yi. <https://gonyyi.com/copyright.txt>

-anEnc is an encryption library includes:
+anEnc is an encryption library which includes:

 - RSA
 - AES-256 CBC _(compatible with OpenSSL)_